azurecitadel/azurecitadel.github.io/containers/kubernetes/part6.md

 ```
 Don't be alarmed if it re-tries a few times and there's some warnings in the events, keep running `kubectl describe` and eventually the container should start and the pod change to **Running** status

-**💬 Note.** Notice, the pod doesn't have a randomly generated name as before, this is because *StatefulSets* will name the pods in ordinal sequence, this ensures they will pick up the correct volumes if they were to be re-scheduled into a a new host
+**💬 Note.** Notice, the pod doesn't have a randomly generated name as before, this is because *StatefulSets* will name the pods in ordinal sequence, this ensures they will pick up the correct volumes if they were to be re-scheduled into a new host.

 We are nearly done, if you wish you can validate the data persistence is working by creating some data in the app (or using the demoData script as before), delete the MongoDB *StatefulSet* with `kubectl delete -f mongo.stateful.yaml` and recreate it `kubectl apply -f mongo.stateful.yaml` the data you created before deletion should be there